The Many Ways Iran Could Target the United States

 Read: The U.S. escalates even further against Iran—to what end?

 But there are plenty of reasons Iran wouldn’t target the Strait of Hormuz even if it couldn’t export oil through it.
-Iranian petrochemical exports pass through the strait, as do its nonoil exports and imports.
+Iranian petrochemical exports pass through the strait, as do its non-oil exports and imports.
 “They’d be cutting their own throat if they close the strait,” Knights said.

 Iran is perhaps better positioned to harass American allies in the region, namely Israel and Saudi Arabia.
 Tehran supports the Palestinian militant group Hamas, which in recent days launched some 600 rockets toward Israel from its territory in the Gaza Strip.
 Iran could also encourage the Houthis in Yemen, another of its regional allies, to start targeting Saudi and Emirati oil shipments headed to Europe.
 (The two countries have taken over Iran’s market share following the imposition of U.S. sanctions.)
 The Houthis have already launched rockets at Saudi Arabia during their ongoing war against the country’s internationally recognized government, which the Saudis back.

 Iran has “plenty of options,” Vaez said.
-“The problem is given that there are no off-ramps, and no channels of communication between the two countries, the risks of a confrontation quickly spiraling out of control are quite high.”
+“The problem is, given that there are no off-ramps, and no channels of communication between the two countries, the risks of a confrontation quickly spiraling out of control are quite high.”

 Yara Bayoumy contributed reporting.